 Make time in the mornings to journal.

 I get up earlier so that I have enough time to journal.
 As you all know I’m not a morning person.
-Buuuttt I have learned that getting up earlier gives me plenty of time to wake up, not scream my bad mood at people.
-I find that this is way better for everyone who comes in contact with me 😉 I then empty my thoughts on paper and start my day correctly this helps me get more of the important things done and not ponder on crapy stuff.
+Buuuttt I have learned that getting up earlier gives me plenty of time to wake up, and not scream my bad mood at people.
+I find that this is way better for everyone who comes in contact with me 😉 I then empty my thoughts on paper and start my day correctly, this helps me get more of the important things done and not ponder on crapy stuff.

 More on that next week.
 For now, all I would like you to do is start journaling!!!

 Have fun with it.

 Oh before you go, leave some of your journaling worries below in the comments.